pachyderm/pachyderm/doc/docs/2.2.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 !!!
 Important "Before your start your installation process."
       - Refer to our generic ["Helm Install"](../helm-install/){target=_blank} page for more information on  how to install and get started with `Helm`.
       - Read our [infrastructure recommendations](../ingress/){target=_blank}.
 You will find instructions on how to set up an ingress controller, a load balancer, or connect an Identity Provider for access control.
       - Pachyderm comes with a [web UI (Console)](../console) for visualizing running pipelines and exploring your data.
-Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up on an Ingress.
+Note that, unless your deployment is `LOCAL` (i.e., on a local machine for development only, for example, on Minikube or Docker Desktop), the deployment of Console requires, at a minimum, the set up of an Ingress.

 The following section walks you through deploying a Pachyderm cluster on [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/){target=_blank} (EKS).